The Oklahoma Car Accident Lawyers You Can Trust

 Insurance providers should make good on their policies and give you the substantial payout you deserve.
 They should do this, but they usually don’t.

-By making nothing but low-ball offers, insurance companies practically force accident victims to hire lawyers.
+By making nothing but low-ball offers, insurance companies practically force people to hire lawyers.
 Our attorneys are experienced in high-stakes negotiations.
 When the insurance companies say no, we take on the adjusters and their lawyers for you.
 We push back until we break through.

-The insurance industry makes billions of dollars in profits every year by short-changing accident victims.
-At Lawter & Associates, we make insurance companies keep the promises their policies make.
+The insurance industry makes billions of dollars in profits every year by short-changing victims.
+We make insurance companies keep the promises their policies make.

 Why should I hire a lawyer to handle my car accident?

-If you have been in an accident, you will almost certainly benefit by talking to a lawyer.
+If you have been in a collision, you will almost certainly benefit by talking to a lawyer.
 Studies show that people who hire lawyers get significantly larger payouts than people who attempt to take on the insurance companies solo.

 An experienced car accident lawyer knows how the insurance companies function.
-At Lawter & Associates, we have been dealing with insurance adjusters and agents in Tulsa and Oklahoma City counties for decades.
+Our firm has been dealing with insurance adjusters and agents in Tulsa and Oklahoma City counties for decades.
 We know their tricks and how to avoid them.

 Insurance companies want you to think that when they make you a first settlement offer, it’s the end of your claim.
 In reality, things are just getting started.

-When you are represented by Lawter & Associates, you can expect to be treated with integrity and personalized attention.
+When you are represented by our firm, you can expect to be treated with integrity and personalized attention.
 No two claims are the same, just like no two clients are the same.
 We take an individualized approach to every case we handle.

 Our attorneys are honest and will give you accurate updates throughout the claims or court process.
 We have too much respect for accident victims to sugarcoat situations.
 If there’s a curveball thrown into your case, we will explain what happened in plain English and detail which strategies we will use to move forward.

-When Lawter & Associates is fighting for you, you get a that can’t be intimidated and won’t back down.
+When our firm is fighting for you, you get an attorney that can’t be intimidated and won’t back down.